David Noah

 David Kurnia Albert Dorfel, usually referred to as David Noah, is an Indonesian musician.
 He is the keyboardist of Indonesian rock band Noah since 2008 after becoming their additional musician in 2006.
+This position was achieved after undergoing 2 auditions in front of the personnel, as well as being part of the crew and joining Noah's tour for 2 years.
+David has also collaborated with and wrote song for other musicians, receiving an Anugerah Planet Muzik nomination in 2018 for his collaboration with D'Masiv and Rossa, "Pernah Memiliki", and an Anugerah Musik Indonesia nomination in 2021 for his part in the writing of Stevan Pasaribu's song "Belum Siap Kehilangan".

 Career

 Noah

 David became Peterpan's (now Noah) additional keyboardist in 2006.
 According to David, he was invited to jam in a studio and only upon arriving that he was told that he will be auditioning to be Peterpan's keyboardist.
 Since David was originally a pianist rather than a keyboardist, he learned how to sample the day before the audition and borrowed a keyboard with a sampler from a friend for the audition.

 In 2008, David became their official keyboardist.
 Not long after, Peterpan stopped using that name and temporary performed as Ariel, Uki, Lukman, Reza, and David.
 Under their temporary name, the band released instrumental album Suara Lainnya.
 The band announced their new name, Noah, in 2012.

 For Noah's first album under that name, Seperti Seharusnya, David wrote two songs with Noah's additional bassist Ihsan.
 The first is "Separuh Aku", which was released as Noah's first single.
 The second is "Tak Lagi Sama", which was released as the album's fourth single.